patelpurvip/GroupProject-1-IMDB_ratings/README.md

 This repository houses my personal contributiones to part of a larger data group project related to IMDb.
 The original project (including commit history) and the full final product is housed in the following repository: https://github.com/cckuqui/IMDB-movie-data

-The project used Pandas & Matplotlib libraries to analyze movie ratings data to determine weather, in general, critics or average viewers are harsher critics of movies listed on IMDb.
+The project used Python, and specifically the Pandas & Matplotlib libraries, to analyze movie ratings data to determine weather, in general, critics or average viewers are harsher critics of movies listed on IMDb.

 ## Definitions